-Essay on freedom fighters in English is available here for Class 1, 2, 3, 4, 5, 6, 7.
-Here in this article, we have listed the information on top freedom fighters of India who fought for freedom and died for their motherland.
-With the help of multiple compositionrs like 100 words, 150 words, 200, words up to 500 words are available here.
+Essay on freedom fighters of india in English is provided here for Class 1, 2, 3, 4, 5, 6, 7.
+We have listed the information on top freedom fighters of India who fought for freedom and died for their motherland.
+With the help of multiple compositions like 100 words, 150 words, 200, words up to 500 words are available here.
 Also, for all those who want short essay on freedom fighter or 10 lines can get it from this page too.

 Essay on freedom fighters in English – Long / Short